Deltares/hydromt/docs/guides/plugin_dev/custom_driver.rst

         self,
         path: StrPath,
         data: Any,
-        **kwargs,
+        ...
     ):
         ...

 As can be seen, `read` takes all of the URIs that the `resolver` has produced and will attempt to read data from them in whatever way is appropriate.
 Since the contents of the files themselves might also have to be sliced it is advisable to take the same arguments as the resolver is able to take.
+Note that the signature of the functions may vary between data types.